Gulskogen

-Gulskogen is a borough in Drammen, Viken, Norway.
+Gulskogen is a borough in Drammen, Buskerud, Norway.

 Gulskogen has a population of 3,856 inhabitants (2005).
 Strømsgodset was the name of the parish from early times.
 Strømsgodset was a separate municipality which in 1964 became part of Drammen.

 The district takes its name from the historic Gulskogen Manor (Gulskogen gård).

-The Gulskogen farm one of the best preserved examples of late 18th and early 19th century Norwegian farms.
+The Gulskogen farm represents one of the best preserved examples of late 18th and early 19th century Norwegian farms.
 The facility consists of a garden, farm buildings and a manor house.
 Today the farm is part of the Drammen Museum.